Mr. Nanny: Plot

-Mason's chip is coveted by Tommy Thanatos, an unscrupulous and vain criminal who will not stop at anything to get it.
-As it turns out, Sean and Burt had been once at the receiving end of one of his schemes: he had ordered them to throw a match, and when they had not complied, he attempted to shoot them.
-However, Burt threw himself in front of Sean, taking the bullet in his right leg; Sean had chased Thanatos to the roof of the stadium, and after a furious fight, Thanatos ended up plunging head-first into an empty pool.
+Mason's chip is coveted by Tommy Thanatos, an unscrupulous and vain criminal.
+Sean and Burt were once on the receiving end of one of his schemes: he had ordered them to throw a match, and when they had not complied, he attempted to shoot them.
+However, Burt threw himself in front of Sean, taking the bullet in his right leg; Sean chased Thanatos, who plunged head-first into an empty pool.
 This accident fractured the top of his skull, forcing the attachment of a steel skullplate and removing the bulk of his proud afro mane.

-Thanatos kidnaps Alex Sr. with the help of Frank Olsen, the corrupt security chief of Mason Systems (who is disposed of en route to the hideout), and demands of him to hand over the chip.
-When Alex Sr. (who stowed the chip in Kate's doll) refuses, Thanatos has Alex and Kate kidnapped in order to force him to comply.
-Despite a valiant effort, Sean is overpowered and Burt is taken as well, giving Thanatos an unexpected revenge bonus.
-But Sean manages to track down Thanatos, and with the help of his friends is able to beat the villains.
+Thanatos kidnaps Alex Sr. with the help of Frank Olsen, the corrupt security chief of Mason Systems, and demands that he hand over the chip.
+When Alex Sr. (who stowed the chip in Kate's doll) refuses, Thanatos kidnaps Alex and Kate to force him to comply.
+Sean is overpowered, and Burt is taken as well, giving Thanatos an unexpected revenge bonus.
+But Sean tracks down Thanatos and, with the help of his friends, beats the villains.
 As Thanatos prepares to charge Sean, Alex Sr. and the children activate an improvised electromagnet to launch him into the night sky, leaving only his skullplate.

 The movie ends with Sean preparing to take a leave of absence from the Masons.
-But Alex and Kate intend to have him back much sooner – and therefore Sean falls victim to yet another prank.
+But Alex and Kate intend to have him back much sooner – and Sean falls victim to yet another prank.